 In beach volleyball, Jaeda and her partner were chosen to attend the U18 BC Summer Games when they were 16 and were a part of Team BC Beach Volleyball Development.
 At the High School Beach Open, Jaeda and her partner won Gold in 2017, Bronze in 2018 and Silver in 2019 for Aberdeen Hall.
 Jaeda played in her first professional beach volleyball tournament when she was 15 years old.

 Jaeda had several offers from schools across the World to come play for their volleyball team in university, however, in Grade 12 she suffered from three concussions and decided to stay close to home.
 She received a late offer from UBCO Women’s Volleyball to come to their training camp, however, she decided to retire from indoor volleyball and focus on her academics.
 She still plays in the Volleyball BC indoor leagues, which is a great way to keep advancing her skills and keeping her love for the game alive.
-Jaeda is currently playing amateur/professional beach volleyball during the summer season.
 She has attended the World’s largest beach volleyball tournament in Seaside, Oregon and traveled as far as California to play in the BNVE showcase twice and train with high level coaches.

-Jaeda is looking forward to graduating as a Mechanical Engineer with the Option of Biomedical Engineering and continuing to consider what her options are whether she goes on to do her Masters in Architecture or another Engineering related field, and possibly obtain a PhD.
+Jaeda is looking forward to graduating as a Civil Engineer and continuing to consider what her options are whether she goes on to do her Masters in Architecture or another Engineering related field, and possibly obtain a PhD.